 EndNote has a range of reference and citation styles used by Western Sydney University.
 Some exceptions include the AGLC and Harvard WesternSydU style.
 These Style Files can be downloaded and saved to your computer.

-Use the link below to download the style file and save it to Documents\EndNote\Styles.
+Use the link below to download the style file.
+Follow these instructions to save the file into your EndNote Styles folder.
 Once downloaded, it will be available for use in EndNote and Word.

 |AGLC Western Sydney||25 May 2017|

 |Harvard WesternSydU Annotated||9 July 2019|

 |Vancouver WesternSydU||19 July 2022|

 Additional Output Styles can be downloaded from Clarivate.
 Use Clarivate’s Style Finder to search for a style name, citation style, and/or publisher and to check for the latest version of an output style, e.g. APA 7th.
 You can access over 6,000 styles offered by Clarivate: EndNote Output Styles.